-What Can We Learn From Gareth Southgate’s Management Style And The England Team 0f 2018?
+Gareth Southgate’s Management Style And The Team Mentality Of England 2018

-Aside from allowing us to realise our love for the waistcoat, showing the male population how to pull one off, and reigniting England’s passion, uniting the nation in a will to see the boys rise to glory once again, what have we learned, if anything, from the phenomenon that is Gareth Southgate and the 2018 World Cup England Football team?
+Aside from allowing us to realise our love for the waistcoat, showing the male population how to pull one off, and reigniting England’s passion, uniting the nation in a will to see the boys rise to glory once again, what can we learn from the management style and the team mentality of Gareth Southgate and the 2018 World Cup England Football team?

-From the outset, we have heard and witnessed a very different approach to team mentality from many other managers, and have seen that the whole team, he included, appear to have an unusually close bond and equal relationship with each other.
+From the outset, we have witnessed a very different management style and approach to team mentality from many other managers, and have seen that the whole team, he included, appear to have an unusually close bond and equal relationship with each other.

 “Gareth Southgate’s tenure as England Manager can be summed up in three words – freedom, flexibility and openness,”